 with a concave morphology that is suggestive of pericarditis.

 Similarly, chest x-ray gives us important clues

-about diagnosis that we can't afford to miss.
+about diagnoses that we can't afford to miss.

 So, widening of the mediastinum is seen in many cases of aortic dissection

 and you can see the mediastinal silhouette outlined here on this slide.